Malte311/PdagExtendability/benchmarks/README.md

 their name), two graphs with ~25% directed edges (`p=0.25`), and two graphs with ~30% directed edges (`p=0.3`).

-Analogously, the subfolder `n=750` contains complete graphs with 750 nodes each.
+Analogously, the subfolder `n=256` contains complete graphs with 256 nodes each and the subfolder `n=750` contains complete graphs with 750 nodes each.

 All graphs are extendable.